Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 - "PREPARE" phase, where the GIS administrator prepares a standard Qgis installation, so it is ready for installation at the the user pc.

-- "RUN" phase, where the prepared QGIS installation (one directory) is copied to the user pc and the user makes the final installation during the first start of QGIS on the PC.
+- "RUN" phase, where the prepared QGIS installation (one directory) is copied to the user pc and the end-user makes the final installation during the first start of QGIS on the PC.

 ##### PREPARE phase

 1. Install an ordinary version of QGIS on your PC.
 It should **not** be installed in "C:\\Program Files" or "C:\\Program Files" - during the "PREPARE" phase several files will be added or edited in the QGIS directory.
 Various safety-rules in the "C:\\progam files" may interfere or prevent this process.

 2. Find the location of the start-up file "qgis.bat" (file * can * have a different name depending on the version and installation method).
-Start-up file is located in the folder "bin" under QGIS program directory, for example "C:\Program Files\QGIS Lyon\\bin\\qgis.bat". <br> This .bat will prepare a number of parameters for QGIS and ends with the actual start of QGIS.
+The file is located in the folder "bin" under QGIS program directory, for example "C:\\Program Files\\QGIS Lyon\\bin\\qgis.bat". <br> This .bat file will prepare a number of parameters for Qgis and ends with the actual start of Qgis.

 3. Make a copy of "qgis.bat" with the name "qgis-start.bat" and place the file in the same folder as the original.